-Peace and stability in Nepal remain fragile despite fresh constituent assembly elections and the promise of a progressive constitutional framework.
-Programs that lay the foundations for an equitable restructuring of the Nepali state, improved governance capacity at local levels, and more civic engagement are critically important.
-The Asia Foundation is supporting and encouraging a smooth political transition; conflict transformation at national and subnational levels; enhanced women's rights and security; accountable local governance; and broadened economic opportunity.
+Peace and stability remain fragile in Nepal.
+We are helping to lay the foundations for a peaceful and equitable restructuring of the Nepali state through informed dialogue, improved subnational governance process, and more civic engagement.
+We support conflict transformation at national and subnational levels; enhanced women's rights and security; accountable local governance; and broadened economic opportunity.
 Read country overview.

 CRITICAL ISSUE: DISASTER MANAGEMENT, CLIMATE CHANGE, AND WATER RESOURCE MANAGEMENT